sensu/sensu-docs/content/sensu-core/1.2/guides/snmp-sensu-guide.md

 - [SNMP extension Github repository][4]

 # Sensu Client Configuration
-As Sensu 1.X cannot be installed on most networking gear, SNMP traps in Sensu function as [proxy clients][2].
+As the Sensu monitoring agent cannot be installed on most networking gear, host that send SNMP traps in Sensu function as [proxy clients][2].
 In this example, the general flow will be as follows:

 SNMP trap generated→ SNMP trap received by Sensu client → Sensu client sends result to transport/Sensu server → event is created